 Azerbaijan belongs to the voting constituencies chaired by Switzerland in the World Bank, the International Monetary Fund (IMF) and the Global Environment Facility (GEF).
-Switzerland attaches great importance to promoting good governance and the rule of law in Azerbaijan.
-It also engages in technical and economic cooperation with the country.
+Switzerland attaches great importance to promoting good governance and private sector development in Azerbaijan.
+Since 1999 it has also engaged in technical and economic cooperation with the country.

 Azerbaijan is Switzerland's main trading partner in the South Caucasus.
-Switzerland mainly exports jewellery products (precious stones, precious metals), watches, machinery and pharmaceutical products to Azerbaijan.
-Several Swiss companies have operations in Azerbaijan.
+Switzerland mainly exports jewellery products (precious stones, precious metals), machinery, watches, security printing products and pharmaceutical products to Azerbaijan.
 According to recent statistics, Swiss direct investments amounting to USD 370 million have flowed into the country over the past ten years.
-Switzerland is the largest investor in the non-oil sectors of Azerbaijan's economy.
-It supports the country's efforts to reduce its dependence on commodity trading and diversify its economy.
-The largest foreign direct investment in a non-oil sector of Azerbaijan's economy in the last ten years was made by a Swiss company.
-Another Swiss company is involved in the construction of the Trans Adriatic Pipeline (TAP), which is expected to transport Azerbaijani natural gas to Italy via Georgia, Turkey, Greece and Albania by 2020.
+Switzerland is the largest investor in Azerbaijan's non-oil sectors and supports the country's efforts to diversify its economy.
+A Swiss company is involved in the construction of the Trans Adriatic Pipeline (TAP), which is expected to transport Azerbaijani natural gas to Italy by 2020.

-The Azerbaijani state-owned energy company SOCAR has operations in Switzerland.
-On 1 July 2012, SOCAR Energy took over ESSO Switzerland's network of 172 petrol stations, which it operates under the SOCAR brand.
-SOCAR Trading, the international marketing and development arm of SOCAR, is headquartered in Geneva.
+The Azerbaijani state-owned energy company SOCAR has a subsidiary in Switzerland.
+In 2012, SOCAR Energy took over ESSO Switzerland's network of 172 petrol stations.

 Cooperation in education, research and innovation